Blazam-App/docs.blazam.org/docsource/install/security.md

 !!! tip "Backup the Encryption Key"

-    It is highly recommended to backup the encryption key immediatly following the installation wizard.
+    It is highly recommended to back up the encryption key immediately following the installation wizard.

-    Loss of the encryption key will result in the inabillity to log in as the application `admin`, and break communication with your Actvie Directory, effectivley locking you out without manual modifications to the database.
+    Loss of the encryption key will result in the inability to log in as the application `admin`, and break communication with your Active Directory, effectively locking you out without manual modifications to the database.

-    To backup the key from the app, go to the `Settings` page and click the `System` tab.
+    To back up the key from the app, go to the `Settings` page and click the `System` tab.
 (Coming soon)

 ??? failure "Lost your encryption key?"

     1. Connect to your database with a management application.
 Modify the admin password in the table 'AppSettings' to a new password in plaintext
     1. If running as a service and forcing HTTPS, change ForceHTTPS in 'AppSettings' to 0
     1. Restart Blazam and log in with the new admin password.
-    1. Reset the admin password from within Blazam, this will encypt it in the database with the new encyption key.
+    1. Reset the admin password from within Blazam, this will encrypt it in the database with the new encryption key.
-    1. Reset the password for Active Directory within Blazam so it is aligned with the new encyption key.
+    1. Reset the password for Active Directory within Blazam so it is aligned with the new encryption key.
     1. Reset Duo Private Key if set.
     1. Reset Update Credentials password if set.
     1. Reupload SSL Certificate if running as a service for HTTPS